Ron89/thesaurus_query.vim/README.md

 phrase covered in visual mode, and **replace it** with an user chosen synonym.
 It also accepts word/phrases from manual input for synonym checkup.

+**Notice:** The most popular English thesaurus source, thesaurus.com has changed its css, randomizing the output, making grepping its resource much more difficult than before.
+Before we can address this issue, we removed it from default activated backends.

 **Notice:** Currently this plugin Supports only English (en), Chinese (cn), Russian (ru) and German (de) thesaurus query.
 If you want to use the plugin for other languages, or if you're not satisfied with the performance of current